Is investing in bitcoin recommended for everyone?

 Now, that wasn’t intended to confuse or scare you.

-And to be used as a means of making direct payments for goods and services, in the same manner, that we use fiat.
+And to be used as a means of making direct payments for goods and services like we use fiat.

-But without the need for any central, third party, such as banks and other financial institutions.
+But without a central third party, such as banks and other financial institutions.

-However, the price of bitcoin is not stable and is subject to constant, and in many cases, considerable volatility.
+However, the bitcoin price is not stable and is subject to constant and, in many cases, considerable volatility.

 By digital gold, we mean that Bitcoin is more than just digital cash.

-But it’s also a store of value and an asset class of its own, similar to gold, with the potential to make you a fortune if you just buy and hold it for the long-term.
+But it’s also a store of value and an asset class of its own, similar to gold, with the potential to make you a fortune if you buy and hold it for the long term.

-The price tends to increase over time with a reasonable, consistent year over year appreciation recorded since its creation in 2009.
+The price tends to increase with a reasonable, consistent year-over-year appreciation recorded since its creation in 2009.

-Since 2009 when Bitcoin was invented and launched to the world, the premier cryptocurrency has grown by more than 9,000,000% — a growth level that was never before seen in the history of mankind.
+Since 2009, when Bitcoin was invented and launched to the world, the premier cryptocurrency has grown by more than 9,000,000% — a growth level that was never before seen in the history of humanity.

 What Makes the Price of Bitcoin Rise or Fall?